CIRCL/hackathon/_posts/2017-02-02-hackathon-for-oss-security.markdown

 The event is free of charge and open to all projects, developers and contributors who are part of open source projects placed in the security field.

+**Being part of a project is not a requirement to participate to the hackaton.** The projects listed bellow are examples and you're more than welcome to propose other open source projects.

 ## Projects and Team

 These are the projects already registered for the hackathon (feel free [to join](/practical) and add your open source project):